danbsolo/FileCrawler/README.md

 <br>

 # FileNinja AddOn
 FileNinja AddOn takes FileNinja output as input, and runs the selected procedure accordingly.
 This documentation will assume you understand the intricacies of FileNinja.
-To open FileNinja AddOn, [it is required to set up an API key](https://platform.openai.com/docs/libraries?language=python&desktop-os=windows#create-and-export-an-api-key).
+To open FileNinja AddOn, [it is required to set up an OpenAI API key](https://platform.openai.com/docs/libraries?language=python&desktop-os=windows#create-and-export-an-api-key).

 <div>
   <img src="assets/addOnStartup.png"/>